-In this six part series of posts I’d like to take a look at a few of the design considerations you should make when you’re learning seo friendly design concepts.
-I hope we can touch on at least a couple nuggets that you haven’t thought of before.
+In this six-part series of posts, I’d like to take a look at a few of the design considerations you should make when you’re learning seo-friendly design concepts.
+I hope we can touch on at least a couple of nuggets that you haven’t thought of before.

 Part 2) Organization and research

 Part 3) Navigation

 Most Popular Articles

 Seeing Favicons in Your Google Search Results?
 Here’s Why…

 Have you noticed anything different in your Google Search results lately?
 Google added tiny favicon icons to its organic search results in January.
 It was…

 Podcast Episode 29 – Growing a family business – A discussion with Josh Hostetler

 Audio version: Video version: Today we’re going to be chatting with Josh Hostetler to learn how he made the jump from working in corporate finance…